swilliams11/apigee-cloudfoundry-edgemicro/README.md

 ```

 6. Pull the git submodule located in `src/hello_world_spring`.
 See the [Git Submodules section](#git-submodules).

+7. Pull the forked copy of [Nginx-release](https://github.com/swilliams11/nginx-release) and follow the instructions in that README to start Nginx.

 ## Deploy to Bosh
 The following commands assume that you are using Bosh lite.
 It will setup your bosh lite environment